Witney logo

 Traffic restrictions during construction

-Lane 1 of the A40 within this project area will be closed in both directions from February 2025 until the end of construction.
+• Lane 1 of the A40 within this project area will be closed in both directions.
 Other lanes will remain open to traffic.

-As with any major construction project that modifies an existing highway, a degree of disruption is inevitable.
+Any major construction project that modifies an existing highway will cause disruption.
 We are doing all we can to mitigate disruption to the greatest extent possible through phased implementation and speed limit reductions for the safety of our road network users and our workforce.
+We appreciate your patience as these improvements are carried out.

 About the project

-The proposed junction upgrade forms part of the wider Witney Area Strategy, started in 2014, to improve access between Witney and the A40.
+The A40 - Access to Witney scheme is delivering new west-facing slip roads at the A40/B4022 Shores Green junction to improve access to Witney.
+This project forms part of the wider Witney Area Strategy, started in 2014, to improve access between Witney and the A40.

 Your questions answered